 MCS Customers rest assured we will make certain our units help you breathe in cleaner air but also that the materials in our units will not aggravate your Chemical Injury / Multiple Chemical Sensitivities symptoms

-The kit works for most of our MCS clients.
+The carbon kit works for most of our MCS clients.
 However, you may want to consult a naturopath, who can test your particular level of sensitivity with specialized techniques and equipment or with a muscle stress test.

-Your test kit includes six blends of high quality virgin activated carbon in granular form.
+Your carbon test kit includes six blends of high quality virgin activated carbon in granular form.
 These are the blends that have been shown to be most popular and effective for MCS customers.
 The goal is to determine the best carbon blend for you.
 Some may aggravate your condition, others may be tolerable.
 It is quite possible that you won’t have a reaction at all to any of the samples; however, we believe in a proactive approach to bringing you relief.
 We thereby recommend the following testing procedure:

 Open one container.
 It’s important to open only one sample at a time.
 It does not matter which container you start with.